 Maine coon cats are social creatures who can be energetic, affectionate, and comfortable around children and other animals.

-Before welcoming a Maine Coon into your family, one thing to consider is that this breed requires daily activity and does not do well on its own for long periods.
+Before welcoming a Maine Coon into your family, one thing to consider is that this breed requires daily activity and does not do well for long periods.

 - They need plenty of attention from people they know and enjoy.

-- They crave human company more than most cats, but they can also live with other animals just fine if necessary.
+- They crave human company more than most cats, but they can also live fine with other animals if necessary.

 The first thing many people notice about black Maine Coons is their appearance.
 It seems to reflect that they are much more mysterious or serious than other colors, but this isn’t the case.
-Black Maine Coon cats have the same loving and lively personality as any other cat of their kind, despite their smokey fur.
+Black Maine Coon cats have the same loving and lively personality as any other cat, despite their smokey fur.

 The Black Maine Coon’s Incredible Intelligence

 The intelligence of a cat is directly related to the amount of mental stimulation they receive.
-The more interaction you have with your cat the better.
-This can be as simple as petting and talking to them, or it can be more complex and challenging, such as teaching them a new trick or game.
+The more interaction you have with your cat, the better.
+This can be as simple as petting and talking to them or more complex and challenging, such as teaching them a new trick or game.

-Cats are wonderful at learning from observation.
-This means that they can understand cause and effect, such as how a specific action leads to an outcome.
-This means that you can teach your cat tricks and games no matter what their species or background.
+Cats are lovely at learning from observation.
+This means they can understand cause and effect, such as how a specific action leads to an outcome.
+This means you can teach your cat tricks and games no matter their species or background.

-10 Important Tips for Keeping a Maine Coon Cat
+10 Important Tips for Keeping a Maine Coon Black Cat

-As with any exotic cat, the Black Maine Coon needs specific care to thrive.
+Like any exotic cat, the Maine Coon black cat needs specific care to thrive.
 Follow these 10 tips to ensure a long and happy life with your new cat.

 - Make sure your cat has access to fresh water at all times.